pip-services/pip-services-docs/content/en/python/commons/reflect/type_descriptor.md

 > TypeDescriptor(name: str, library: str)

 - **name**: str - name of the object type.
-- **library**: str - a library or module where this object type is implemented.
+- **library**: str - library or module where this object type is implemented.

 ### Instance methods